 lofton.net contains stories and info posted by jim lofton.
 Since I do user experience research & digital design/development, most stuff will probably relate to that, but I have a few other areas of interests and will write about those from time to time as well.
 This site also gives me a chance to try things out that I might not do for my regular job.

 Check out the site I started for UX knowledge sharing at: metausable.com

-I have been doing user experience, design, architecture, and research for over 7 years now.
-This includes sketching, wireframing, prototyping, heuristic reviews, contextual inquiries, card sorts, and of course usability tests.
-I am interested in creating and using html/css/js prototypes for usability tests rather than paper prototypes or using prototyping tools like Axure or iRise.
-Combined with screen capture software, it really makes turning around findings and creating reports a lot easier, without losing focus on the intent and behavior of the user.
+I have been doing digital design, architecture, and research for a long time now.
+This includes sketching, wireframing, prototyping, heuristic reviews, field studies, contextual inquiries, card sorts, and of course usability evaluations.
+I am interested in creating and using html/css/js prototypes for usability tests rather than paper prototypes or using prototyping tools like Axure, Figma, InVision.
+Combined with screen recording software like Camtasia or Screenflow, it really makes turning around findings and creating reports a lot easier especially for remote research.